Anna Kajaste-Rudnitski

 Master Student in Experimental and Applied Biology

-I am a first-year master’s student in Experimental and Applied Biology at the Università degli Studi di Pavia.
-I hold a bachelor’s degree in Biotechnology, and my laboratory experience began during my undergraduate thesis internship in 2024, which I carried out in this lab.
+I am a second-year master’s student in Experimental and Applied Biology at the Università degli Studi di Pavia.
+I hold a bachelor’s degree in Biotechnology, and my laboratory experience began during my undergraduate thesis internship in 2024, which I carried out in Prof. Anna Kajaste-Rudnitski's Lab.
 There, I had the opportunity to work on Alessandro’s project focused on Aicardi-Goutières syndrome, allowing me to enhance my technical skills and deepen my understanding of molecular biology.
 I believe that biotechnology holds the key to unraveling the fundamental mechanisms of life, offering insights into the questions I have always been eager to explore.

 Master Student in Experimental and Applied Biology